logicchains/LPATHBench/writeup.md

 *C++*

-The C++ implementation was pleasant to write; I think people give modern C++ far too much credit.
-If you're wondering why it appeared slightly slower than the D on x86, I suspect it's because C++ stores astandard vectors of bools as bit vectors, for legacy reasons, which are generally less efficient to read and write than proper bool vectors.
-It could also be because of some optimisations made possible in the D compiler the immutability and purity guarantees used in the getLongestPath function.
+The C++ implementation was pleasant to write; I think people give modern C++ far too little credit.
+If you're wondering why it appeared slightly slower than the D on x86, I suspect it's because C++ stores a standard vectors of bools as bit vectors, for legacy reasons, which are generally less efficient to read and write than proper bool vectors.
+It could also be because of some optimisations made possible in the D compiler by the immutability and purity guarantees used in the getLongestPath function.

 Also, input streams are hilarious.
 I wonder people unfamiliar with C++ would think of the following while loop: